vraravam/dotfiles/README.md

 # Basic setup

-The backup strategy is split into 2 stages.
+The backup strategy is split into 2 stages - both of which are run by the [same script](scripts/fresh-install-of-osx.sh).
 The [basic "getting started"](GettingStarted-Basic.md) provides the instructions for the most common/basic setup.
 This covers everything that a typical user might need - without the need to backup other parts of the existing laptop.

-# Advanced setup (in addition to the basic setup if you want to capture other files in an encrypted private git repo)

-The "Advanced" setup is the set of final steps to capture your application preferences (both system apps as well as custom apps) and back them up into an *encrypted remote repository*.
+The "advanced" setup is the set of final steps to capture your application preferences (both system apps as well as custom apps) and back them up into an *encrypted remote repository*.
 Currently this kind of **_private, fully-encrypted and free_** service is offered only by [keybase](https://keybase.io/).
 Instructions for this setup can be found [here](GettingStarted-Advanced.md)

 # Finally...